Im5tu/im5tu.github.io/content/article/2016-11-18-Blog-Building-Part-3-Theming.md

 {
     "categories": [ "Development", "Building a blog" ], "date": "2016-11-18T19:01:38Z",
     "description": "Setting up a theme and creating our first article using hugo and bones", "tags": ["hugo", "blogging"],
     "series": ["Building A Blog With Hugo"],
-   "title": "Blog Building - Part 3 - Theming"
+    "title": "Blog Building - Part 3 - Theming",
+    "toc": true
 }

 In this article, I will show you how the theme has been constructed and show you how the overrides work.
 So far we have created a site, setup most of our workflow and posted our first article.